-FPAS 11.05
+FPAS 12.05

-When the program believes that a child is in danger if he or she remains in the placement or that the placement is no longer in the child’s best interests, it:
+When the organization believes that a child is in danger if they remain in the placement or that the placement is no longer in the child’s best interests, it:

 acts promptly, in accordance with all applicable legal and regulatory requirements, to report the situation to the appropriate authorities; and

-assists as needed with transitioning the child to another appropriate placement.
+assists as needed with transitioning the child to an appropriate placement.

-Interpretation: In an international adoption that is not considered a final placement, the program must coordinate with the primary provider, foreign central authority and the Department of State, and in all international adoptions the program should take appropriate steps to prevent the return of the child to the country of origin without authorization from the foreign central authority and the Department of State.
+Interpretation: In an international adoption that is not considered a final placement, the organization must coordinate with the primary provider, foreign central authority, and the Department of State, and in all international adoptions the organization should take appropriate steps to prevent the return of the child to the country of origin without authorization from the foreign central authority and the Department of State.

-AS 11.06
+AS 12.06

-For individuals interested in searching for and making contact with relatives, the program provides information, counseling, and support in accordance with applicable confidentiality requirements.
+For individuals interested in searching for and contacting relatives, the organization provides information, counseling, and support in accordance with applicable confidentiality requirements.

-AS 11.07
+AS 12.07

-When a child is placed prior to the final adoption order the program takes steps to ensure:
+When a child is placed prior to the final adoption order, the organization takes steps to ensure:

 an order declaring the adoption final is sought by the adoptive parents; and